myoung162744/blog/src/content/posts/interactive-multiple-choice.md

 ---
-title: "The Problem with Multiple Choice"
+title: "E. None of the Above"
 description: "An interactive blog post with multiple choice questions that explores how we can better prepare students for real-world decision making."
 date: "2024-03-20"
 author: "Matthew Young"